IIHIHIKII/ZenIP-private/ZenIP-000.md

     consideration by the community, they may set the status to Withdrawn.
--   Active: Typically only used for Process/Informational ZenIPs, achieved once rough consensus is reached in PR/Kialo on ZenIP Draft. **TODO: if Kialo is not selected then this needs to be edited.PeaStew**
+-   Active: Typically only used for Process/Informational ZenIPs, achieved once rough consensus is reached in PR and/or the [discussion tool](#discussion-tool) on ZenIP Draft.
 -   Proposed: Typically the stage after Draft, added to a ZenIP after consideration, feedback, and rough consensus from the community.
 The ZenIP Editors must validate this change before it is approved.